3UU/wordpress-shariff-wrapper/trunk/readme.txt

 = Q: How can I show the share counts? =
 A: Add the option "backend=on" to the shariff shorttag in your post.

+= Q: I do not see counts =
+A: First make sure the do you have enabled the backend.
+If so please have a look at the end of the admin page.
+There would you get a hint which directory shariff try to use for temp files.

+= Q: Who can I change the options of the backend? =
+A: The backend should work well with all common configurations.
+If the backend does not work and you do not have very special needs for your configuration perhaps you should think about an other hoster ;-) However there are some very special servers e.g. some load balancer that need adjustment.
+You can set the directory to use for temporary files of the backend with the PHP constant `define("SHARIFF_BACKEND_TMPDIR","/example/path/to/tmp");` There is also the option to change the default TTL from 60 s with `define("SHARIFF_BACKEND_TTL","88");`

 = Q: I need some more options.
 How could I get them? =
 A: This plugin is a wrapper to the original project files of Shariff.
 As